 Seep-related facies.
 Common facies are mottled micrite, strongly bioturbated, monogenic and polygenic breccias frequently barren of fossils, usually disarticulated, micrite with dense networks of calcite veins and extensive vuggy fabrics.
 Micritic doughnuts, nodular and cylindrical concretions and pipe-like structures are interpreted as fluid-flow conduits.
 Chaotic structures and soft sediment deformation are common and consist of small slumps involving marly and carbonate deposits.

-Carbon and oxygen isotopic composition. δ13C = −15.9‰; δ18O = +1.4; Poggio Michelino: δ13C from −29.5 to −14.7‰; δ18O from −8.7 to −2,6‰; Telecchio: δ13C = −21.0, δ18O = −4.0.
+Carbon and oxygen isotopic composition. δ13C = −15.9‰; δ18O = +1.4; Poggio Michelino: δ13C from −29.5 to −14.7‰; δ18O from −8.7 to −2.6‰; Telecchio: δ13C = −21.0, δ18O = −4.0.

 Biostratigraphy of host sediments.
 The nannofossil biostratigraphy indicates the MNN5a Biozone.